 Whenever you make a decision in character, it’ll be influenced in some way by your Chaotic Evil alignment.
 It’s fine to make decisions that don’t align occasionally, but when that happens your character might have a reaction to their unusual behaviour.
 They might be angry at themselves or reflect on who they are.

 If your character takes several decisions in a row that don’t match their alignment, it could show character development and a move towards a different alignment for your character.
 This can lead to some great stories!

 Actions aligned with a Chaotic Evil character

 - Manipulating two people in a tavern into throwing blows.

 - Eliminating a horde of goblins to get an item, even though the goblins were open to trade talks.

 - Flooding an annual festival ruining it for everyone attending.

 - Convincing an old market trader to give me all their life savings.

-- Eliminating the wife of someone they hate because they don’t want their spouse to be happy.
+- Eliminating the wife of someone they dislike because they don’t want their spouse to be happy.

 - Poisoning everyone at a banquet.

 - Masterminding a plan to take the royal sceptre because they want it for themselves.

 - Hurting a cousin as payback for them being mean to you as a child.